nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 (For all use cases below, the **System** is the `AddressBook` and the **Actor** is the `user`, unless specified otherwise)

-**Use case: Add a contact**
+**Use case: Add a patient's contact**

 **MSS**

-1. User requests to add contact
+1. User requests to add patient's contact
-2. User inputs the contact details
+2. User inputs the patient's contact details
-3. Medicontact adds the contact
+3. Medicontact adds the patient's contact

     Use case ends.